cinnicoy/Stock-Price-Prediction-LSTM-RNN-CNN-/README.md

 ## Detailed Explanation of the Process

 1. **Data Loading and Exploration**:
-   - The stock price data is imported from a CSV file, structured with various columns (for example, "Date" and "Open").
+   - The stock price data is imported from a CSV file, structured with various columns (for example, "Date" and "Close").
 The first and last few records and additional information about the dataset are printed for quick examination.

 2. **Data Splitting**:
    - The dataset length is calculated, and a training-validation split is performed to prepare for training the models.
 The Date column is converted to datetime objects for temporal analysis.

 3. **Feature Scaling**:
-   - The Open price values are reshaped and scaled down to enhance the neural network training process, which benefits from smaller input values.
-The scaled Open prices are stored for further processing.
+   - The Close price values are reshaped and scaled down to enhance the neural network training process, which benefits from smaller input values.
+The scaled Close prices are stored for further processing.

 4. **Creating Time Series Data**:
    - Both training (X_train, y_train) and testing inputs (X_test, y_test) are prepared using a window of 50 time steps, creating a dataset that reflects past stock prices as features for prediction.